dev1980/Newsweek-Using-Bootstrap/README.md

 # -Newsweek-Using-Bootstrap
-This project is clone of news site Newsweek.com using the Bootstrap framework.
+This project is a clone of news site Newsweek.com using the Bootstrap framework.
 This is a solo project.

 ## Technologies used